risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 - Using the latest docker-compose file of RisingWave demo The connector node is enabled by default in this docker-compose file.
 To learn about how to start RisingWave with this file, see [Docker Compose](../deploy/risingwave-docker-compose.md).
 - Using RiseDev, the developer's tool
   Download the latest source file of RisingWave.
 Run `./risedev configure` in the root directory of RisingWave and enable the **RisingWave Connector** component.
 Alternatively, you can edit the `risedev.yml` file and uncomment the line of code `- use: connector:node` for the default configuration.
+After you complete the changes, you need to run `./risedev dev` to launch the cluster with the new configuration.

 ### Create a materialized source using the native CDC connector